How to Make your Home Feel Calmer

 Reducing noise is often an underestimated way to make a room feel calmer.
 If the noise you need to reduce is outside your house sound reducing curtains like the ones above work wonders especially at night when you close them all the way.
 Another option is to introduce white noise.
 My current neighbors have 'band practice' on Tuesday nights and I've been able to reduce how much I notice it by asking my Amazon Dot to play 'Rain Sounds'.
 It's also really helpful on garbage pick-up mornings:) Lastly, if you live in a two-story house or an apartment and have wooden floors the above rug underpadding works wonders.
 I used this in my upstairs bedroom in my old 1920s bungalow and it made a big difference.

 Good smells can really make a big difference...because our smell is highly connected to the primal part of our brain.
 I recommend first making sure that your rooms or rooms are really clean...and you don't have to do it yourself.
 This isn't that kind of blog.
 I personally hate cleaning.
 Hire a maid for a few hours a week or task your husband or children with it as one of their chores....believe me ...having someone else keep the room clean will really make you feel calmer:) Next make sure your cleaners use non-toxic cleaning products and that you like the way they smell.
 Finally, add an essential oil diffuser to the room and fill it with one of your favorite scents.

 Inspired?
 Looking to Transform your Entire Home?

-Then take my recourse - The Powerful Room.
+Then check out my e-book 101 Ways to a Beautiful Cozy Home: that reflects the real you.
 It will give you simple tools that can be used by anyone!

 For More Inspirational Artwork and Design Ideas